JonathanXiang/cse15l-lab-reports/index.md

 Now, in your terminal window, click the "+" icon.
-For me this was in the upeer right hand corner, but it maybe different for you.
+For me this was in the upper right hand corner, but it maybe different for you.
 This new terminal is a git bash terminal.